redox-os/book/src/configuration-settings.md

 ### Cookbook Environment Variables

 Cookbook (the build system) has environment variables that can be tuned for more customization.
-To set this environment variable, write `export KEY=VALUE` to `.config`.
-Note that these are environment, not Makefile variables, so `export` keyword is necessary.
+To set these environment variables, write `export KEY=VALUE` to `.config`.
+Note that these are environment, not Makefile variables, so the `export` keyword is necessary.

 Each Cookbook configuration defaults to environment variables: